Career Services for Students

 - Have room in the degree plan for the co-op/internship credit(s) to be awarded.

 - Passport, visa and I-20 form must all be valid and current.

 For more information, click on International Student Employment Information.

 Steps to Obtaining an Internship or Co-op

-**ALL STUDENTS MUST MEET WITH A CARER COUNSELOR TO SIGN UP FOR THE INTERNSHIP OR CO-OP BEFORE STARTING YOUR WORK EXPERIENCE.
-WE WILL NOT AWARD ACADEMIC CREDIT FOR WORK PERFORMED PRIOR TO SIGNING UP FOR THE CREDITS WITH A CAREER COUNSELOR. **
+** PLEASE NOTE, WE WILL NOT AWARD ACADEMIC CREDIT FOR WORK PERFORMED PRIOR TO COMPLETING THE INTERNSHIP SIGN-UP PROCESS WITH A CAREER COUNSELOR. **

 Internship & Co-op Agreement Form – This form must be completed and signed by the internship/co-op supervisor as well as the student.
 The student brings this completed form to the appointment with their Career Counselor to obtain approval and sign up for the internship/co-op credits.

 Student Waiver & Release Form - This form must be signed by the student and submitted to Career Services in order to register for internship or co-op credits.

 Employer Waiver & Release Form - This form must be signed by the internship/co-op supervisor and submitted to Career Services in order to register for internship or co-op credits.

 ** A detailed job description must also be submitted.